SumoLogic/sumologic-documentation/docs/cloud-soar/introduction.md

 Administrators can edit existing fields, delete fields, and add new fields for almost every section of Cloud SOAR.
 Fields can be customized one by one manually, or an administrator can import a CSV file to customize them in bulk.
 Any existing field can have its name or value edited, but its type cannot be changed.
 Field types include date, text, numeric, timezone, email address, IP address, and many others.

 There are several categories of fields you can customize in Cloud SOAR: triage, incidents, tasks, notes, and attachments.
 Each section of Cloud SOAR supports different numbers of custom fields.
-The Incidents section, for example, supports up to 100 custom fields.
+The **Incidents** section, for example, supports up to 100 custom fields.

 Custom fields are an essential component of Cloud SOAR.
 They are used to normalize data collected from the different platforms such as SIEMs, ticketing systems like Jira, or any kind of technology that sends data.
-The data ingested from all these sources can have different names but thanks to custom fields we can map the data to a unique Field in Cloud SOAR.
+The data ingested from all these sources can have different names but thanks to custom fields we can map the data to a unique field in Cloud SOAR.

 Fields can be used to apply advanced filters or add them as a new column in the incident list view.
 For example, you might want to sort your incidents by the IP address field.
 You can also use fields to perform some calculations on other fields to create a new field.

 #### Define and test a custom field

 In this section, we’ll create a custom field to map data that’s ingested into Cloud SOAR.
 We'll create a standardized naming convention for source IP addresses to help organize our Cloud SOAR instance.

-##### Define a custom field
+For more information, see [Custom fields](/docs/cloud-soar/overview/#custom-fields).

 1. [**Classic UI**](/docs/cloud-soar/overview#classic-ui).
 Click the gear icon <img src={useBaseUrl('img/cloud-soar/cloud-soar-settings-icon.png')} alt="Settings menu icon" style={{border: '1px solid gray'}} width="25"/> in the top right, select **Settings**, and on the left menu select **Customization > Fields**.<br/>[**New UI**](/docs/cloud-soar/overview#new-ui).
 In the top menu select **Configuration**, and then under **Cloud SOAR Configurations** select **Fields**.
 1. In the **Custom Fields** menu, select **Incidents**.